-However, Blake was an engraver to trade, and this was where he found his most expressive medium.
+William Blake was an engraver to trade, and this was where he found his most expressive medium.
 He left the world a vast and impressive collection of engraving plates which, today reside in various collections around the world.

 Blake - The Inventor